1 Chronicles 19 – War with Ammon and Syria

 A. The offense of the Ammonites.

-1. (1-2) David sends ambassadors to the Ammonites at the passing of their king.
+1. (1-2) David sends ambassadors to the Ammonites at the death of their king.

 It happened after this that Nahash the king of the people of Ammon died, and his son reigned in his place.
 Then David said, “I will show kindness to Hanun the son of Nahash, because his father showed kindness to me.”
 So David sent messengers to comfort him concerning his father.
 And David’s servants came to Hanun in the land of the people of Ammon to comfort him.

 a.
-I will show kindness: David was the dominate ruler of his region, but he was not a cruel tyrant.
-Here he showed kindness towards a pagan king because in sympathy with the loss of his father.
+I will show kindness: David was the dominant ruler of his region, but he was not a cruel tyrant.
+Here he showed kindness towards a pagan king in sympathy with the loss of his father.

 b.
-So David sent messenger to comfort him: David wasn’t content to feel kindness towards Hanun.
+So David sent messengers to comfort him: David wasn’t content to feel kindness towards Hanun.
 He did something to bring the grieving man comfort.

 2. (3-5) Hanun, the new king of the Ammonites, treats Israel’s ambassadors shamefully.

 And the princes of the people of Ammon said to Hanun, “Do you think that David really honors your father because he has sent comforters to you?
 Did his servants not come to you to search and to overthrow and to spy out the land?”
 Therefore Hanun took David’s servants, shaved them, and cut off their garments in the middle, at their buttocks, and sent them away.
 Then some went and told David about the men; and he sent to meet them, because the men were greatly ashamed.
 And the king said, “Wait at Jericho until your beards have grown, and then return.”